 Add oats and chopped apple.
 Cook 8 minutes until thick, stirring occasionally.

-Add applesauce, chopped apple, cinnamon, salt and brown sugar and vanilla, if using.
+Add applesauce, brown sugar, cinnamon, salt, and vanilla, if using.
 Cook 1 minute or until thoroughly heated, stirring occasionally.

 Serve warm.
 Top with a drizzle of maple syrup and a sprinkle of walnuts or pecans, if desired.

 This version uses apple and cinnamon, but once you start enjoying a warm bowl of oatmeal for breakfast, you might want to start trying other variations on this recipe: